apache/shardingsphere/docs/document/content/features/orchestration/metadata-center.en.md

 ## Motivation

-- Metadata is the core data of the data source used by Sharding-JDBC / Sharding-Proxy, which contains tables, columns, and indexes, etc. Metadata ensures that each component of ShardingSphere can run correctly.
+- Metadata is the core data of the data source used by Sharding-JDBC/Sharding-Proxy, which contains tables, columns, and indexes, etc. Metadata ensures that each component of ShardingSphere can run correctly.

 - The metadata center organizes and manages the metadata in a unified manner to realize the unified loading of metadata, change notifications and data synchronization.

 ## Data Structure in Metadata Center

-The metadata center stores metadata in YAML under the metadata node of the defined namespace, and each logical data source is stored independently.
+The metadata center stores metadata in YAML under the metadata node of the defined namespace and orchestration node, and each logical data source is stored independently.

 ```
-metadata
+├─orchestration-namespace
+│   ├─orchestration-name
+│   │   ├──metadata
-    ├──schema1
+│   │   │    ├──schema1
-    ├      ├── [YAML text contents]
+│   │   │    │    ├── [YAML text contents]
-    ├──schema2
+│   │   │    ├──schema2
-    ├      ├── [YAML text contents]
+│   │   │    │    ├── [YAML text contents]
-    ├──....
+│   │   │    ├──....
 ```

 ## YAML text contents